-Google Camera v4.4 is designed to work on Nexus and Pixel devices running on Android 7.1.1 and above.
+Google Camera v4.4 [No Longer Available] is designed to work on Nexus and Pixel devices running on Android 7.1.1 and above.
 Which rules most of you reading this out of using it.
 However, as people buy new phones these features will eventually trickle down until they’re available to everybody.

 It’s Android vs. iOS Yet Again…